icgc-argo/argo-docs/docs/data-access/icgc-25k-data.md

 Upon DACO approval, the institutional email (the same email used in your DACO application, not the affiliated Gmail account) can be used to log in/sign up at [EGA-Archive](https://ega-archive.org).

-If the email has never been used to access EGA, please follow the password reset procedure.
+If the email has never been used to access EGA, you will need to create an local EGA account; please follow the EGA password reset procedure to do so.

 Access to EGA may take up to 48 hours post DACO approval.